Hiking Near Phoenix – Aravaipa

 The cavernous, buff-and-brown colored walls you see as you walk through the canyon from the east are composed of Hell Hole Conglomerate, which extends quite a way downstream.
 Here and continuing west, the Galiuro Volcanic begin and shape many of the side canyons.
 This mid-portion of Aravaipa Canyon displays impressive red, orange, and gray walls with columns towering over 1,000 feet.
 We enter a splendid side drainage; the name belies the nature of this winding tributary gorge.
 Cut from tan to buff conglomerates, Hellhole Canyon is a wonder to behold.
 The view around each bend becomes increasingly superb; beautiful fall foliage is present throughout.

-As we continued walking, the chasm appeared more shallow and open, transitioning to a dryer environment.
+As we continued walking, the chasm appeared shallower and more open, transitioning to a dryer environment.
 Then we heard it, the granddaddy of all hanging gardens!
 On the right stood this weeping cascade pouring from the rock wall, resembling rainfall.
 The scene was more reminiscent of Costa Rica than the desert southwest.
-I threw down my day-pack and sat behind the waterfall, mesmerized.
+I threw down my daypack and sat behind the waterfall, mesmerized.
 After more than a dozen trips to this canyon, I was delighted to still be discovering new sights of interest in this most hallowed of ground.

 Edward Abbey, the famed western writer, summed it up elegantly: